Automata (ATA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Automata Historical Price

-According to the latest data gathered on Automata live price page, the current price of Automata is 0.063305USD.
-The circulating supply of Automata(ATA) is 587.79M ATA , giving it a market capitalization of $37.22M.
+According to the latest data gathered on Automata live price page, the current price of Automata is 0.053514USD.
+The circulating supply of Automata(ATA) is 587.79M ATA , giving it a market capitalization of $31.45M.

 The Automata Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ATA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.